damiencollard/slm4j/README.markdown

     $ bin/slm4j.sh --help

+To create a private/public key pair in files `test1` and `test1.pub`, respectively:

+    $ bin/slm4j.sh genkeys --base-name test1

-Th following command signs file `unsigned.txt` using private key `test1.pkf` and writes the result to `signed.txt`.
+To sign file `unsigned.txt` using private key `test1` and write the result to `signed.txt`.

-    $ bin/slm4j.sh sign --private-key test1.pkf --input unsigned.txt --output signed.txt
+    $ bin/slm4j.sh sign --private-key test1 --input unsigned.txt --output signed.txt

-And this command verifies that a signed file is valid (*i.e.*, has not been tampered with):
+To verify that signed file `signed.txt` is valid (*i.e.*, has not been tampered with):

     $ bin/slm4j.sh verify --public-key test1.pub --input signed.txt
     License is valid.
     $ echo $?
     0

-To check what happens if we modify the generated license file use your favourite editor and verify it:
+Let's check what happens if we modify a signed file:

     $ cp signed.txt tamperedWith.txt
     $ vim tamperedWith.txt